Euclidean mirrors and dynamics in network time series: Statistical Estimation of Euclidean Mirrors

 \end{thm}

 The functional $\mathcal{L}(\psi)$ in Equation~\ref{eq:functional_L} requires information of $d_{MV}(\varphi(t),\varphi(s))$ for all $t,s\in[0,T]$.
-In the finite-sample case, however, we only have a fixed, finite set of time points $\mathcal{T}=\{t_i\}_{i=1}^{m_T}\subseteq[0,T]$, with $t_i < t_{i+1}$ for all $i$.
-To address finite-sample estimation of an analogue of an optimal mirror, we introduce the functional $\widehat{\mathcal{L}}$ defined on sets of size $m_T$ of vectors in $\RR^c$:
+In the finite-sample case, however, we only have a fixed, finite set of time points $\mathcal{T}=\{t_i\}_{i=1}^{m}\subseteq[0,T]$, with $t_i < t_{i+1}$ for all $i$.
+To address finite-sample estimation of an analogue of an optimal mirror, we introduce the functional $\widehat{\mathcal{L}}$ defined on sets of size $m$ of vectors in $\RR^c$:

+The time steps are defined as $\Delta t_i:=t_i-t_{i-1}$, with $t_0= 0$.
 Note that the time steps $\Delta t_i$ need not be constant for Equation~\ref{eq:functionalhat}, allowing us to consider real-data settings in which the network observations may not be equally spaced in time.
 Suppose we know the true matrix $D_{\varphi}$ of pairwise distances whose $i,j$th entry is $d_{MV}(\varphi(t_i), \varphi(t_j))$.
-When the $\Delta t_i$ are equal and the process is exactly Euclidean realizable, classical multidimensional scaling applied to this matrix yields a collection of vectors $\{\psi(t_i): 1 \leq i \leq m_T\}$, unique up to rotation, that minimizes $\widehat{\mathcal{L}}(\{v_i\}_{i=1}^{m_T})$.
+When the $\Delta t_i$ are equal and the process is exactly Euclidean realizable, classical multidimensional scaling (CMDS) applied to this matrix yields a collection of vectors $\{\psi(t_i): 1 \leq i \leq m\}$, unique up to rotation, that minimizes $\widehat{\mathcal{L}}(\{v_i\}_{i=1}^{m})$ (see additional details after Corollary~\ref{cor:approximationmatrices}).
 We call this the finite-sample mirror for the latent position process $\varphi$.
+When the $\Delta t_i$ are not all equal, we suggest obtaining an initial solution for Equation~(\ref{eq:functionalhat}) via CMDS, obtaining $V_0 \in \RR^{m\times c}$, with rows $v_i\in \RR^c$.
+Then one can employ a general-purpose nonlinear solver to Equation~(\ref{eq:functionalhat}) with the initial point $V_0$.

 Having defined the dissimilarity matrices

 where $\{\psi(t)\}_{t\in\mathcal{T}}$ achieves the minimum value of $\widehat{\mathcal{L}}$, we note that the first records the pairwise distances between the latent position process at times $t$ and $s$; the second records the differences between the finite-sample optimal Euclidean mirror at these times.
 Of course, the true distances are not observed, and must be estimated.
 The estimates for these quantities are then